Guest Author: Ellen E. Jones

 At the end of a show, pour all of your still-usable, non-moldy or washy paints together and reuse that volume to base coat or back-paint the next show’s scenery.

-If you are lucky enough to still have the original container and label of a paint that you’d prefer to dispose of, you can take it to get properly recycled.
-Check with your local municipal waste management services for proper rules, and if you are lucky enough to live in California, Colorado, Connecticut, District of Columbia, Maine, Minnesota, Oregon, Rhode Island and Vermont, you can use a PaintCare sponsored drop-off site.
+If you are lucky enough to still have the original container and label of paint that you’d prefer to dispose of, you can take it to get properly recycled.
+Check with your local municipal waste management services for proper rules, and if you are lucky enough to live in California, Colorado, Connecticut, District of Columbia, Maine, Minnesota, Oregon, Rhode Island, and Vermont, you can use a PaintCare sponsored drop-off site.